prep-major-release

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Prep apple-fm for a major release — refresh the README so it advertises the current feature set, and review/revise the demo modes (the user captures the screenshots)About this skill
+Prep apple-fm for a major release — refresh the README so it advertises the current feature set, and review/revise the demo modes (the user captures the screenshots)Key capabilities

 Get apple-fm's public-facing material ready for a release: make the README compelling and accurate to the current feature set, and review the demo modes so the screenshots are the right ones.
 You do not capture the demos — you prepare everything and hand off; the user runs the capture.